microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     cd ..
     ```

-4. Build the docker image
+4. Build the Docker image

     Install the dependencies of the transformer examples and modified transformers into the base ORT Docker image.